close

 Why do the Germans call themselves die Deutsche?

-While it seems every country in the world has a different name for "Ujermani", the Germans themselves proudly call their own country Deutschland, and refer to themselves as die Deutsche.
+While it seems every country in the world has a different name for "Ujermani", the Germans themselves call their own country Deutschland, and refer to themselves as die Deutsche.
 But how did this come about?
 Deutschland is one of several names that derive from the Old High German language word diutisc.
-Diutisc meant “of the people” and was used to refer to people that spoke the Germanic languages.
+Diutisc meant “of the people” and was used to refer to people who spoke the Germanic languages.

 Diutisc comes from diot, the Old High German word for “folk”.
 It probably came from West Frankish, an early Germanic language spoken by the Franks in Western Francia – what is now northern France.
 The word was slowly adopted in Eastern Francia (what is now Germany and Austria) and, by the 10th century, diutsch was used by the locals to describe themselves.